 If you're bottle feeding, as well as their usual milk feeds, you can give your baby a little cooled boiled water, but try to keep this to a minimum and not just before a feed.
 This is to make sure they don’t fill up on water instead of their milk which has the added nutrients they need for growth and development.

-NBS Top Tip – We all love a cuddle during feeding time, but when it is this hot we recommend keeping skin to skin contact a little as possible (Sorry Mum!)
+NBS Top Tip – We all love a cuddle during feeding time, but when it is this hot we recommend keeping skin to skin contact a little as possible (sorry mum!)
 This is because the body heat both of you will be passing to each other can become uncomfortable.
 One option is to place a muslin swaddle or square between your bodies, so there is less contact.
 Another option is to lie down and feed, so only your breast or bottle and the baby’s mouth are touching.

 Keep it cool

 In hot weather even the smallest of activities can feel like a lot of effort and quickly raise body temperatures.
 This will be no different for your little one.
 It may feel odd but try to keep play time down to a minimum, it’s best to simply relax and chill when it is extremely hot to help avoid overheating.
 A paddling pool is a very good idea for keeping babies and children cool.
 A little bit of water is enough if you have a very young baby and make sure you are supervising them at all times.
-Chuck in some bath toys and they will be happy splashing around for hours, just make sure it is placed in the shade.
+Throw in some bath toys and they will be happy splashing around for hours, just make sure it is placed in the shade.

 The babymoov Aquani playpen is perfect as it is a 3-in-1.
 It means that your little one can be in the shade with it’s UV protected canopy, it also has raised sides to stop your little mover from crawling here there everywhere.
 But the real winner for us is you can also fill this one up with water, which means your little one can have a splash about, playing in water safely.